Oshkagoojin

 Rising Voices is a 10-week Indigenous youth theatre program in Winnipeg for teens ages 15–18.
 Through cultural teachings, languages, and drama games, youth explore storytelling in a fun and creative space that celebrates their voices on stage.

-Growing Voices will open later in the school year.
-This 10-week intake focuses on teamwork, improvisation, and script development, giving students the tools to bring stories to life on stage.
+Growing Voices is a 10-week intake focuses on teamwork, improvisation, and script development, giving students the tools to bring stories to life in studio.

 Performance: June 20, 2026 (Summer Equinox Celebration)